 🚦 Distributed Training

-Explain why 1 GPU is not enough anymore ðŸ˜
+1 GPU is not enough anymore? ðŸ˜

 Training huge deep learning models often requires multiple GPUs.
 Let's break down how DataParallel and DistributedDataParallel work, and peek at other parallelism strategies.